By Luca Peruzzi

 According to Fincantieri’s open source documentation and press release, with a full load displacement of around 3,250 tonnes and a length and beam of respectively 107 and 14.7 meters, the new multi-purpose corvette will have a core crew of 98 members plus 14 additional accommodations, and is fitted with a CODAD configured propulsion system providing a maximum and cruise speed of respectively 28 and 15 knots.

 The new platform features a robust combat system, provided and integrated mainly by Leonardo, which supplies provides the combat management system (CMS) and the sensors suite, to which a comprehensive EW suite provided by Elettronica –is added.
 As identified by EDR On-Line, Lacroix Defence and Leonardo provide respectively the decoy launchers for anti-air warfare and torpedo defence.
 EDR On-Line understood that the weapon package is based on the MBDA SAAM ESD family of naval surface-to-air missile systems centered on Aster 30 Block 1 munitions, two 8-cell A50 VLS, C2 and a 3D multifunction radar, identified by EDR On-Line as the Leonardo’s Grand Kronos Naval.
-MBDA also provides MM40 Exocet Block 3 anti-ship missiles (two 4-cell launchers) while inner layer defence is provided by a RAMSYS/Raytheon Missile Systems RAM (Rolling Airframe Missile) guided missile launching system for RAM munitions and by two Leonardo Marlin-WS 30 mm remote controlled guns.
+MBDA also provides MM40 Exocet Block 3 anti-ship missiles (two 4-cell launchers) while inner layer defence is provided by a RAMSYS/Raytheon Missile Systems RAM (Rolling Airframe Missile) guided missile launching system for RAM munitions, one Leonardo 76/62 Super Rapido gun mount, and two Leonardo Marlin-WS 30 mm remote controlled guns.
 The corvette has a hangar and a flight deck capable to accommodate an NHIndustries NFH90 naval helicopter, as well as a self-defence underwater warfare suite.

 All photos © Luca Peruzzi